AI-Driven Remote Patient Monitoring App for Chronic Care Management

 RaftLabs builds custom biotech and life sciences software for companies that need more than generic platforms.
 We build LIMS, clinical trial data management, bioinformatics pipelines, electronic lab notebooks, FDA 21 CFR Part 11 compliant systems, genomics data platforms, and regulatory submission tools.
 Most projects ship in 14 to 20 weeks at a fixed cost with full source code ownership.

-Biotech and life sciences software operates under regulatory frameworks -- FDA 21 CFR Part 11, EU Annex 11, GxP guidelines -- that require audit trails, electronic signatures, access controls, and data integrity protections to be built into the system architecture from the start.
-Platforms built without these controls and later validated for regulatory use are expensive to retrofit and create ongoing validation burden every time a change is made.
+Biotech and life sciences software operates under regulatory frameworks: FDA 21 CFR Part 11, EU Annex 11, and GxP guidelines.
+All three require audit trails, electronic signatures, access controls, and data integrity protections built into the system architecture from the start.
+Platforms built without these controls and later validated for regulatory use are expensive to retrofit.
+They also create ongoing validation burden every time a change is made.

-When a scientist needs to reconstruct the provenance of a result -- which instrument produced the raw data, who reviewed it, what version of the method was in use -- that investigation spans four systems and takes hours.
+When a scientist needs to reconstruct the provenance of a result, which instrument produced the raw data, who reviewed it, what version of the method was in use, that investigation spans four systems and takes hours.
+Every hour spent on that reconstruction is time not spent on research.
 For an FDA inspection, that reconstruction has to be immediate and complete.
-A LIMS that captures instrument output, review actions, and method versions in a single record with an immutable audit trail makes that provenance available in seconds, not hours.
+A LIMS that captures instrument output, review actions, and method versions in a single record with an immutable audit trail makes that provenance available in seconds.
+The investigation that used to take a morning now takes a click.

-When clinical or analytical data is collected in formats that made sense for the study but not for submission -- free-text fields where coded values are required, patient identifiers where anonymisation is needed, result formats that don't map to CDISC SDTM -- the submission team rebuilds the dataset from scratch.
+When clinical or analytical data is collected in formats that made sense for the study but not for submission, free-text fields where coded values are required, patient identifiers where anonymisation is needed, result formats that don't map to CDISC SDTM, the submission team rebuilds the dataset from scratch.
 Every week of that effort is a week between study completion and IND or NDA filing.
 A data capture system designed around submission requirements from the start produces submission-ready output as a side effect of normal operations.
+Filing prep drops from weeks to days.

-When research is recorded on paper, a scientist at a second site cannot access the notebook, a colleague cannot countersign it without being in the same room, and a patent attorney cannot search it without physically reviewing every page.
+When research is recorded on paper, a scientist at a second site can't access the notebook.
+A colleague can't countersign it without being in the same room.
+A patent attorney can't search it without physically reviewing every page.
 If a priority date dispute arises, the documentation is slow to produce and hard to verify.
 An electronic lab notebook with structured entries, electronic countersignature, and full-text search makes the research record immediately accessible and legally defensible.

-When instrument results are printed, checked by a technician, and manually entered into the LIMS, the manual transcription step introduces the most common source of data integrity failure in laboratory operations: transcription error.
-An instrument that produces 200 results per day creates 200 opportunities for a digit to be entered incorrectly.
-Direct instrument integration -- via API, ASTM interface, or file-based import -- eliminates the transcription step and the error it introduces, and creates a direct link between the raw instrument output and the LIMS result record.
+When instrument results are printed, checked by a technician, and manually entered into the LIMS, that transcription step is the most common source of data integrity failure in laboratory operations.
+A systematic review published in PubMed (2024) found that single-entry manual data processing in clinical research carries a pooled error rate of 0.29%, with high variability, reaching as many as 2,784 errors per 10,000 data fields in the worst-performing manual methods.
+An instrument that produces 200 results per day creates 200 opportunities for a digit to be entered incorrectly, and one wrong value can invalidate a batch or trigger a regulatory query.
+Direct instrument integration, via API, ASTM interface, or file-based import, removes the transcription step entirely.
+It also creates a direct link between the raw instrument output and the LIMS result record so the chain of custody is unbroken.

-Sample registration and tracking through every stage of the laboratory workflow -- receipt, storage, testing, review, and disposal -- with sample status and location visible at all times.
-Test order management linking samples to the analytical methods and instrument assignments for each test.
-Result capture from instrument integrations (direct API or file-based import) and manual entry with the units, ranges, and pass/fail criteria for each test type.
-Result review and approval workflow with electronic signature.
-Certificate of analysis generation from approved results.
-The LIMS that replaces paper worksheets and gives your laboratory the data traceability a regulatory inspection requires.
+Sample registration and tracking through every stage of the laboratory workflow: receipt, storage, testing, review, and disposal, with sample status and location visible at all times.
+Test order management links samples to analytical methods and instrument assignments.
+Results are captured via direct instrument integrations and manual entry, with units, ranges, and pass/fail criteria per test type.
+Review and approval runs through an electronic signature workflow.
+Certificates of analysis generate automatically from approved results.
+Your laboratory gets the data traceability a regulatory inspection requires, without the paper worksheets.

-Structured experiment records replacing paper lab notebooks with searchable, version-controlled, electronically signed entries.
-Experiment templates capturing the protocol, materials, equipment, and observations in a consistent format.
-Data attachment supporting instrument exports, images, chromatograms, and spectra linked to the experiment record.
-Collaboration features for multi-researcher experiments with contribution tracking.
-IP protection through timestamped, countersigned records that establish priority and demonstrate inventive step.
-The ELN that makes research data findable, shareable, and defensible.
+Structured experiment records replace paper lab notebooks with searchable, version-controlled, electronically signed entries.
+Experiment templates capture the protocol, materials, equipment, and observations in a consistent format every time.
+Instrument exports, images, chromatograms, and spectra attach directly to the experiment record.
+Multi-researcher experiments track contributions individually.
+Timestamped, countersigned entries establish priority and demonstrate inventive step for IP protection.
+Your research data becomes findable, shareable, and defensible without leaving the system.

-Protocol management capturing the study design, endpoints, visit schedule, and inclusion/exclusion criteria.
-Subject enrolment and randomisation with eligibility verification against the protocol criteria.
-Electronic data capture (EDC) for case report form completion with field-level validation and query management.
-Adverse event and SAE reporting with regulatory notification workflow.
-Site management covering investigator site files, monitoring visit records, and deviation tracking.
-Clinical data export in CDISC SDTM and ADaM format for regulatory submission.
-The clinical data platform that keeps your study in protocol and your submission data structured for FDA review.
+Protocol management captures study design, endpoints, visit schedule, and inclusion/exclusion criteria.
+Subject enrolment and randomisation run eligibility checks against the protocol automatically.
+Electronic data capture handles case report form completion with field-level validation and query management.
+Adverse event and SAE reporting follow a regulatory notification workflow.
+Site management covers investigator files, monitoring visit records, and deviation tracking.
+Clinical data exports in CDISC SDTM and ADaM format for regulatory submission.
+Your study stays in protocol and your submission data arrives structured for FDA review.

-Next-generation sequencing data processing pipelines covering alignment, variant calling, annotation, and quality control with configurable workflow steps and parameter management.
-Genomics data storage with sample linkage, metadata management, and version control for reference data.
-Pipeline execution management showing run status, resource usage, and output file tracking.
-Results visualisation for variant data, expression profiles, and pathway analysis.
-Data sharing with controlled access for collaboration between internal and external research teams.
-The bioinformatics infrastructure that turns raw sequencing output into analysed, reproducible, shareable results.
+Next-generation sequencing data processing covers alignment, variant calling, annotation, and quality control, with configurable workflow steps and parameter management.
+Genomics data storage includes sample linkage, metadata management, and version control for reference data.
+Pipeline execution management shows run status, resource usage, and output file tracking in one view.
+Results visualisation covers variant data, expression profiles, and pathway analysis.
+Controlled access data sharing supports collaboration between internal and external research teams.
+Raw sequencing output becomes analysed, reproducible, shareable results.

-Audit trail capturing every record creation, modification, and deletion with the user identity, timestamp, and previous value -- the complete change history that 21 CFR Part 11 and EU Annex 11 require.
-Electronic signature workflow with identity verification, meaning capture, and the binding of the signature to the record.
-Access control with role-based permissions, password policy enforcement, and inactivity timeout.
-System validation documentation -- User Requirements Specification, Functional Specification, IQ/OQ/PQ protocols, and Validation Summary Report -- produced alongside the software.
-Change control procedure for post-validation modifications maintaining the validated state.
+Audit trail captures every record creation, modification, and deletion with user identity, timestamp, and previous value: the complete change history that 21 CFR Part 11 and EU Annex 11 require.
+Electronic signature workflow includes identity verification, meaning capture, and binding of the signature to the record.
+Access control covers role-based permissions, password policy enforcement, and inactivity timeout.
+System validation documentation, User Requirements Specification, Functional Specification, IQ/OQ/PQ protocols, and Validation Summary Report, is produced alongside the software.
+Change control procedure for post-validation modifications maintains the validated state throughout.

-Data compilation tools aggregating study data, analytical results, and supporting documentation into the structured format required for IND, NDA, BLA, or MAA submissions. eCTD document management with module structure, document versioning, and submission package assembly.
-Regulatory correspondence tracking with response timelines and commitment management.
-Post-approval change control documentation workflow.
-The regulatory data management that reduces the time between study completion and submission ready by making the submission data a structured output of normal operations rather than a manual compilation exercise.
+Data compilation tools aggregate study data, analytical results, and supporting documentation into the structured format required for IND, NDA, BLA, or MAA submissions. eCTD document management covers module structure, document versioning, and submission package assembly.
+Regulatory correspondence tracking includes response timelines and commitment management.
+Post-approval change control documentation runs through a defined workflow.
+Submission data becomes a structured output of normal operations, not a manual compilation exercise.
+The time between study completion and submission-ready drops measurably.

 We map your laboratory workflows, regulatory obligations (21 CFR Part 11, EU Annex 11, GxP guidelines), and the instrument types requiring integration before any design begins.
 For clinical trial projects, we document the study protocol structure, data capture requirements, and CDISC submission format requirements at this stage.